DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 >
 > In the event of an error, you can render a fallback UI with `componentDidCatch()` by calling `setState`, but this will be deprecated in a future release.
 Use `static getDerivedStateFromError()` to handle fallback rendering instead.

-***
+---

 #### Legacy Lifecycle Methods

 The lifecycle methods below are marked as “legacy”.
 They still work, but we don’t recommend using them in the new code.
-You can learn more about migrating away from legacy lifecycle methods in [this blog post](https://reactjs.org/blog/2018/03/27/update-on-async-rendering.html).
+You can learn more about migrating away from legacy lifecycle methods in [this blog post](https:
+//reactjs.org/blog/2018/03/27/update-on-async-rendering.html).

 #### `UNSAFE_componentWillMount()`